 When you’re a kid the countdown to summer is exciting: three months with no school to wake up for, no tests to cram for, and no heavy textbooks to haul around.
 But as an adult, summers can be quite the opposite: three months of activities to organize, family picnics to host, and vacations to plan.

 So how to manage the stress of a hectic summer and still make it one to remember?
-We’ve got a few ideas you for.
+We’ve got a few ideas for you.

-- Keep a routine: A good night of sleep does wonders for stress levels.
-Try to keep wakeup and bedtime schedules the same as they were when school was in session.
+A good night of sleep does wonders for stress levels.
+Try to keep wake-up and bedtime schedules the same as they were when school was in session.
 That will make it easier for you to plan and organize, and it will encourage the kids to do something active and exciting with their summer vacation.

-- Summer Sales Event: Cash in on all your spring cleaning by having a garage sale or selling your unwanted items online for some extra cash.
-It’s a great way to get a jumpstart on your winter holiday budget.
+Cash in on all your spring cleaning by having a garage sale or selling your unwanted items online for some extra cash.
+It’s a great way to get a jump start on your winter holiday budget.

-- Flex Travel: If your schedule allows, try to travel and explore on weekdays to avoid the higher weekend prices and crowds.
+If your schedule allows, try to travel and explore on weekdays to avoid the higher weekend prices and crowds.
 It’s likely that you’ll have to deal with big crowds anytime during the summer, but if you’re using all of our other tips you’ll be so stress-free that it simply won’t matter.
-J

 While you’re enjoying your time at the beach, do your part to keep the oceans and waterways healthy!
 World Oceans Day, a global celebration of our magnificent oceans, is focusing on preventing plastic pollution on June 8th, 2018.
 And it’s easy for you and your family to get involved!